lsst-dm/dmtn-330/index.md

 but there will be a single central service that is responsible for enqueueing work and collecting results from the workers.

+After a task runs to completion, the database is updated with the new state.
+The underlying Butler methods can be made idempotent, so we only need to record completion of tasks and do not need to persist an "in progress" state in the database.
+In the event of a crash, the service can pick up where it left off without any special retry logic.

 ### User Interface
 A small web app will be written for displaying service status and running administrative commands.
 The Data Curation team will be monitoring and